satellitecomponent/Neurite/README.md

 See the User Guide for instructions on running locally

-🌱 This is an open-source project in early alpha, we are looking to grow our team! 🚧
+🌱 This is an open-source project in active development, we are looking to grow our team! 🚧

-feel free to visit our [Discord](https://discord.gg/hnY8UpeE22)!
+feel free to join our [Discord](https://discord.gg/hnY8UpeE22)!
 ## `Table of Contents`

 1. [Introduction](#introduction)